Harness#

 params – API specific parameters

-- add_sink(sink_element_name: str) None #
+- add_sink(sink_element_name: str) None#

 Similar to gst_harness_add_sink_harness, this is a convenience to directly create a sink-harness using the

-name specified.MT safe.
+sink_element_namename specified.MT safe.

 Added in version 1.6.